surveyjs/survey-creator/docs/Build-Component-Questions.md

 We can solve the previous task by using matrix dynamic question.
 End-user will have to add/remove rows to add/remove order items.

 Unfortunately, end-user could not build this type of survey in SurveyJS Creator.
-It requries to write JavaScript code and handle several events.
+It requires to write JavaScript code and handle several events.
 The working example you can find [here](https://surveyjs.io/Examples/Library?id=questiontype-matrixdynamic-totals).

 ```javascript